 Nonetheless, you will almost certainly be graded on French pronunciation, so part of your preparation should be fine-tuning your French accent.

-Here are a few resources for self-checking and improving your pronunciation in French:
+Here are a few resources for improving your pronunciation in French:

-- French Pronunciation Awareness covers some of the biggest potential faux pas for anglophone students of French, including the uvular “r,” the tight “u” sound, liaisons between letters and nasalized vowels.
+- This detailed guide to French pronunciation covers some of the biggest potential faux pas for anglophone students of French, including the uvular “r,” the tight “u” sound, liaisons between letters and nasalized vowels.

 - Vowels are one of the more challenging aspects of French pronunciation for English speakers.
-For a breakdown of French vowel sounds and resources for learning to pronounce them, be sure to check out this thorough guide.
+Here’s a thorough breakdown of French vowel sounds and resources for pronouncing them.

-- Silent letters can also trip you up.
-French learners tend to get confused about which letters to pronounce, as there are frequently silent ones—especially at the ends of words.
-Using a guide to french spelling will help you sort through the many places silent letters are used in French… so you can know when to enunciate, and when to just smile.
+- French learners tend to get confused about silent letters, which are especially frequent at the ends of words.
+Using a guide to French spelling will help you sort through the many places silent letters are used in French.

-- To become more aware of similar sounds in French, and to teach yourself to carefully slow down through tricky turns of phrase, try the hairpin curves of these French tongue twisters.
+- To become more aware of similar sounds in French, try these French tongue twisters.

-- If you want to go digital in your quest for improved French pronunciation, give the apps and websites featured in your very own French Language Lab a go—along with the suggestions for practicing specific sounds in systematic ways, which are listed at the end of the article.
+- Give the apps and websites featured in your very own French Language Lab a go—along with the suggestions for practicing specific sounds at the end of the article.

-Several of the highlighted language programs allow you to record audio and play your attempts back.
+Several of the programs above allow you to record audio and play your attempts back.
 You may even be able to compare them to recordings of a native speaker.

-A few of the software resources will rate your accent on a scale that starts at “Tourist” and peaks at “Native.”
+A few of them will rate your accent on a scale that starts at “Tourist” and peaks at “Native.”

 3. Foundation of Essential Words